 You are now embarking on the final straight of your time here at Charlton School.
-So far you have excelled in adapting to the challenges placed at your feet by the global pandemic.
-This will be your first full year in school since Year 9!
-However this has not hindered your success and achievements in Year 10 and I know you will continue to excel this year.
-I have hidden the fact that you guys will be sitting exams in the summer of 2022, these exams will be a challenge and for some of you these exams will be a daunting prospect.
-However I have said and will always say the following - if you have done everything you can to prepare for these exams and you can hand on heart tell yourself that there is nothing else you could do to prepare then all that matters is you did your best.
-You know that I love a good motivational video but I can't place one in this revision guide so instead here is a quote that I think is rather apt for your revision and these last few months at Charlton:
+So far you have excelled in adapting to the challenges of the global pandemic, and I know you will continue to excel during Year 11.
+You have now all received you summer mock exam timetable, most will have started to revise and set yourself a revision timetable.
+For some of you the summer exams will be a daunting prospect and a challenge, however if you have done everything you can to prepare for these exams and you can hand on heart tell yourself that there is nothing else you could do to prepare then all that matters is you did your best.

+Here is a quote that I think is rather apt for your revision and the last year at Charlton: